A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-with the posterior mean and variance:
+with the posterior mean $m_{Z_T}(\bs{x})$ and variance $s^2_{Z_T}(\bs{x})$:

 Here, $\odot$ denotes the Hadamard (entrywise) product, $\mathcal{D}_T = \{\bs{x}_i^T\}_{i=1}^{n_T}$ is the set of design points at node $T$, $\bs{r}_T(\bs{x},\mathcal{D}_T)$ is the correlation vector between $Z_T(\bs{x})$ and $\bs{z}_T$, and $\bs{R}_T(\mathcal{D}_T)$ is the correlation matrix of $\bs{z}_T$.
 Equation \eqref{eqn:rec_pred} provides closed-form expressions for the predictive distribution of the highest-fidelity simulation $T$, which depend on only terms related to the current node $T$ and its parent nodes $\text{Pa}(T)$.
-Indeed, \eqref{eqn:rec_pred} holds for all non-source nodes $t \in \overline{V_S}$, with closed-form expressions depending on only node $t$ and its parent nodes $\text{Pa}(t)$.
-Thus, the desired predictive distribution $[Z_t(\bs{x})|\bs{z}^{(T)},\Theta]$ can be efficiently evaluated, by \textit{recursively} computing the posterior distribution using \eqref{eqn:rec_pred} on sub-graphs of $\mathcal{G}$, starting from its leaf nodes to its root.
+Indeed, Equation \eqref{eqn:rec_pred} holds for all non-source nodes $t \in \overline{V_S}$, with closed-form expressions depending on only node $t$ and its parent nodes $\text{Pa}(t)$.
+Thus, the desired predictive distribution $[Z_t(\bs{x})|\bs{z}^{(T)},\Theta]$ can be efficiently evaluated, by \textit{recursively} computing the posterior mean and variance using \eqref{eqn:rec_pred} \cbl{at each depth level of} $\mathcal{G}$, starting from its leaf nodes to its root.
 We show later that the predictive equations \eqref{eqn:rec_pred} for r-GMGP are precisely the desired predictive equations \eqref{eqn:GMGPR_pred} for the GMGP model under certain conditions.